jtschuler/CSCE-557/program3/README.txt

 Instead, my program calculates the order of a point as it finds one so that one doesn't have to wait an unreasonable amount of time just to START getting useful results.
 That being said, running on a large prime like 1000003 will still take a lot of time since the arithmetic is costly.
+To that end, my program only outputs a point's data AFTER that point's order has been calculated, so it may take a while for ANY data to appear.
 However, I am fairly certain it is correct, since the powered up points still appear to be solutions on the curve.